Nurse

 - or one dose if the first dose was received at 16 years or older

-- This must be done before their senior year
+- This must be done before their senior year.
+Students with medical or religious exemptions are exempt.

 Medication Permission Form